AzureIoTGBB/azure-iot-edge-hol/module2/README.md

 ```
 click 'next', and click 'finish'

+* $upstream is a special route destination that means "send to IoT Hub in the cloud".
+So this route takes all messages (/*) and sends to the cloud.
+This lets us, at thsi stage in the lab, confirm that Edge is working end-to-end before we move onto subsequent modules.

 ### confirm IoT Edge

 The running instance of IoT Edge should have gotten a notification that it's configuration has changed.